Infus3d/CP-solutions/README.md

 The Codeforces solutions are named accordingly: '_The contest number_ **Problem's rank within the contest**'.file-extension (_1157_**F**.cpp)
 Finding the corresponding problem statement: _https:codeforces.com/contest/'_The contest number_'/**Problem rank**_
 For example: _https:codeforces.com/contest/1157/problem/F_

-The problems are ranked according to their difficuly with problem A being the easiest one.

-#### _Problem statement retreival format's for other websites are to be added_